-This workshop will be held on campus in Watertown.
+This workshop on January 22, 2019 will be held at Perkins' campus in Watertown, MA.

-PDPs, ACVREPs, Continuing Ed.
-Hours, ASHA and AOTA CEUs
+PDPs, CEs, ACVREP, CTLEs, ASHA and AOTA CEUs

 - Describe three components of the student profile for a student with CVI.

 - List three material presentation accommodations for CVI.

 - List three physical positioning methodologies for CVI.

 - Describe one method to provide staff/parent training in the overall concepts of CVI.

 To pay by Purchase Order, choose the Purchase Order option during checkout.

 Contact PerkinsTrainingCenter@perkins.org or call 617.972.7712 for more information.